SAFETY AND SUPPORT

-During our school-wide Mindfulness Moments, classroom work pauses for breathing and relaxation exercises.
+During our school-wide Mindfulness Moments, individual classes pause for mindful moments of breathing and relaxation exercises.
 Students are also engaged through activities that promote and explain mindfulness.
 Whether it’s making a Mindfulness bottle to help visualize emotions or participating in group yoga, our students become more aware of themselves and their feelings.

 We want our students to understand the ways their thoughts and feelings affect them.
 Time spent on Mindfulness Moments gives our students methods to take charge of their emotions — to relax and refocus.
-When our school community takes time for Mindfulness, we meet the social, emotional, and academic needs of our students and provide them with the tools they need to be successful in life.
+Our Mindfulness Moments contribute to supporting the, social, emotional, and academic needs of our students and provide them with the tools they need to be successful in life.

 The crowning achievement of Mindfulness Moments is that students learn tools to calm themselves and take ownership of their feelings.

 Special thanks to Mount Mary University and the Charles E. Kubly Foundation for their support.